While learning about the problems we

-Sword: The Church adn the Jews by James Carroll 2001
+Sword: The Church and the Jews by James Carroll 2001

-(book and movie) - it's clear that the New Testament was
+- it's clear that the New Testament was written to be

-written to be different than the Old Testment and the it's
+different than the Old Testament and the it's built-in hatred

-Also that the broad sword became the symbol of Christianity
+Also that the battle sword became the symbol of Christianity

 because of Constantine's victory at Rome.